 Filing extension deadline: Any taxpayer is eligible to request an extension on their tax filing deadline using Form 4868, which automatically extends your filing deadline to October 15th.
 The form itself is very short, and takes no time to fill out, so making the filing extension deadline is fairly easy to do—as long as you remember to mark the date on your calendar!
 Remember: If you don’t request an extension by the May 17th deadline, then you’ll face late filing penalties starting on May 18th.

-June 15 - 2nd quarterly tax deadline: If you owe quarterly taxes, your second payment will be due in June.
+June 15, 2022.
+If you owe quarterly taxes, your second payment will be due in June.
 Note that if you estimated a certain amount of owed tax for the year back in April, it’s a good idea to run the numbers again at each quarterly tax deadline to make sure that you’re paying the correct amount.
 Paying too much at each deadline could result in you getting a large refund of money that your business could have used throughout the year; paying too little could cause you to incur penalties, and will result in a large tax bill when you file your taxes the following year.

-September 15 - 3rd quarterly tax deadline: Your third of four payments would be due at this point.
-Remember to check in on your income estimates for 2021 to see if your payment amounts need any adjusting!
+September 15, 2022.
+Your third of four payments will be due at this point.
+Remember to check in on your income estimates for 2022 to see if your payment amounts need any adjusting!

-October 15 - Extended filing deadline: If you’ve requested an extension on filing your tax return, you’ll need to file your 2020 tax return by October 15th, 2021.
+October 15, 2022.
+If you’ve requested an extension on filing your tax return, you’ll need to file your 2021 tax return by October 15th, 2022.
 If you miss that deadline, your late filing penalties would start accruing on October 16th.